I can't shake Covid-19: Warnings from young survivors still suffering - Local News 8

 Some young people are not getting better

-As case counts among young people rise, Green and others in their 20s want to share stories of the wreckage Covid-19 has wrought in their lives.
+As case counts among young people rise, Daniel and others in their 20s want to share stories of the wreckage Covid-19 has wrought in their lives.

 Those patients can potentially experience permanent lung damage, including scarring and reduced lower respiratory capacity.